-Sport 'must do more' to fight homophobia, says report
+Sport must do more to fight homophobia, says report

 - From the section Sport

-Sport is not doing enough to tackle homophobic abuse and authorities should issue lengthy bans to offenders, according to a new report.
+Sport is not doing enough to tackle homophobic abuse and authorities should issue lengthy bans to offenders, according to a report.

-The report, published on Sunday by the Culture, Media and Sport Committee, wants sports authorities to adopt a zero-tolerance approach at all levels.
+The report, published by the Commons Culture, Media and Sport Committee, wants sports authorities to adopt a zero-tolerance approach at all levels.

 In highlighting football, it said attitudes in sport in general are out of step with wider society.